roymacdonald/ofxSoundObjects/README.md

 That's all.

 ## Project Generator
-Create or update your project using openFrameworks' Project Generator and add `ofxSoundObjects` and `ofxAudioFile` in the addons section.
+Create or update your project using openFrameworks' Project Generator and add `ofxSoundObjects`, `ofxGui` and `ofxAudioFile` in the addons section.

 ## Explanation